All published articles of this journal are available on ScienceDirect.

 Conclusion

-The findings suggest that work–life balance and school support are positive predictors of life satisfaction, with gratitude serving as a mediating factor.
-This study confirms the critical importance of work–life balance, school support, and gratitude in achieving life satisfaction among honorary teachers, with gratitude acting as a key mediating factor.
+Work-life balance and school support positively predict life satisfaction, with gratitude functioning as a key mediating factor.
+These findings underscore the importance of fostering work-life balance, school support, and gratitude to enhance the well-being of honorary teachers.